Maharana Pratap Jayanti 2023

 - 2007 Statute in Indian Parliament.
 Pratibha Patil, the former president of India, unveils the monument in his honor.

-Maharana Pratap Jayanti Celebrations
+Maharana Pratap Jayanti Celebration:

 Manifold religious ceremonies with extensive pujas and flamboyant parades are organized to honor the king's legacy.
 Several social meetings such as debates are also organized.
 The day is celebrated with tremendous fervor across India.

 - Visiting Lord Murugan Temples: Devotees visit the temples of Lord Murugan on this day and offer their prayers and seek his divine blessings.
-The idols of God are first cleaned and the deity is decorated with flowers and fragrances.
+The idols of God are first cleaned, and the deity is decorated with flowers and fragrances.

 - Pad Yatra: Men go on Pad Yatra, or a foot pilgrimage to the temples of Lord Murugan, and cover a total of 100 kilometers within a spate of three to four days.
 Women also travel barefoot and offer buttermilk and food to the pilgrims to signify their devotion.